Director, One Health Center of Excellence, University of Florida - USA

 Expert Virologist and Adviser on Pandemic Preparedness

-Ilaria Capua is full professor and Director of the One Health Center of Excellence at the University of Florida.
+Ilaria Capua is Professor and Director of the One Health Center of Excellence at the University of Florida.
 Veterinarian by training and virologist by passion, she has also been a Member of the Italian Parliament for over three years (2013-2016).

 In her career as a virologist she dedicated most of her professional life to viral infections of animals that can be transmitted to humans, and that cause poverty and food security issues such as Avian influenza (bird flu) and Newcastle disease and Rabies.
 In 2006, at the peak of the H5N1 bird flu panzootic, she provided global leadership by igniting an international debate on the transdisciplinary sharing of influenza virus genetic sequences to improve pandemic preparedness.
 This led to a paradigm shift in the approach to pandemic preparedness, and real-time sharing of genetic data is considered an essential component of the fight against Ebola, Zika, n-COVID2019 and other epidemic disease threats.